|Help your audience better understand you and what you're saying.|

 If using hard-copy notes, place them just beside, below, or slightly above your camera.

-If you scroll through a document as you speak, minimize the window and drop and drag it to a position near the camera.
+If you chose to scroll through a document as you speak, minimize the window and drop and drag it to a position as close to the camera as possible.

 If you use a free-standing camera, find a way to display your notes so you can easily see them while looking into the lens.
-A tablet placed right next to the camera is an easy solution.
+A tablet with a remote placed right next to the camera is an easy solution.
+Your goal is to be able to glance at your notes without making it blatantly obvious.

-If you are talking one-to-one to a client, you are probably using a split-screen with you being on one side and them on the other.
+If you are talking one-to-one to a client or colleague, you are probably using a split-screen with you on one side and them on the other.
 Develop a cycle of eye contact.

 - Look at the camera and subliminally count 1, 2, 3, 4, 5 one thousand